-Interest and Work Preference Surveys: To help you further identify career areas related to your interest and work styles, the Career Development Center offers standardized interest surveys including the Strong Interest Inventory, the Myers Briggs Type Indicator (MBTI), and the Self Directed Search (SDS).
-These inventories are administered and evaluated by a trained career counselor during your career counseling session.
-Interest surveys can help you focus more specifically on career fields, occupations, and work environments where you may find job satisfaction.
-They may confirm those career fields that you have been considering.
+Interest and Work Preference Surveys: To help you further The Career Development Center offers standardized interest surveys including the Strong Interest Inventory, the Myers Briggs Type Indicator (MBTI), and the Self Directed Search (SDS).
+These assessment surveys are administered and evaluated by a trained career counselor during your career counseling session.
+Interest surveys can help you focus on career fields, occupations, and work environments where you may find job satisfaction.
+They may confirm career fields that you have been considering.
 They will not, however, tell you what you "should" be.
 Only you can determine that!

 Participating in our workshop "Making Major and Career Decisions" may be helpful as you begin to explore and understand your career interests.